Ready to find the perfect college degree?

 Likewise, being a specialist has its perks and its disadvantages.
 Your narrow focus may be a benefit in the eyes of one employer, but it might be too narrow in the eyes of another.

-Ultimately, it’s not just whether a generalist or specialist education is a better choice in an online bachelor’s in sociology degree program that matters, but how effectively you can develop both a breadth and depth of knowledge.
+Ultimately, it’s not just whether a generalist or specialist education is a better choice in an online bachelor’s in sociology degree program that matters.
+It’s how effectively you can develop both a breadth and depth of knowledge.

 Finding the Right Balance Between Sociology Generalist and Specialist